Canadian administrative law: Legitimate expectation

 According to Canadian Union of Public Employees v Ontario (Minister of Labour), if the promise is clear, unambiguous and unqualified representation as to a procedure, then it creates a legitimate expectation.
-This applies also to an established practice or conduct of a given ADM.

-Legitimate expectation will not apply when dealing with a legislative decision, promises that conflict with statutory duties, and substantive promises.
+This applies also to an established practice or conduct of a given decision-maker.
+Legitimate expectation will not apply to legislative decisions, promises that conflict with statutory duties, and substantive promises.